 Plastic Free July is a chance to try things that you might not normally do.
 Maybe it’s making more food from scratch.
 Maybe it’s trying a shampoo bar in the bathroom or lining your bin with newspaper instead of a plastic bag.
-We see the month of July as a chance to push things a bit further than usual, and then at the end of the month we can reassess and decide what is realistic and manageable to keep doing in the longer run.
+We see the month of July as a chance to push things a bit further than usual.
+At the end of the month we can reassess and decide what is realistic and manageable to keep doing in the longer run.

 7. It can lead to so much more

 Plastic Free July is a great chance to see how powerful personal choices can be, and that lots of little, individual actions add up to something pretty big.
 Reducing single-use plastics is just one little piece in the bigger environmental puzzle.

 There are so many different directions you can take – looking at other ways to reduce your environmental footprint, joining a local environmental group or community garden, speaking out about things, introducing ideas into your workplace or school, or learning more about our beautiful world.

 You might want to check out the upcoming Living Smart Course.
 This is a hybrid event run over 7 weeks with a mixture of in person and online sessions and is a great way to delve into living more sustainably while connecting with others.

 8. You will be part of something really BIG

 You are not alone.
 Millions of people from around the world participate in Plastic Free July.
 Signing up and adding your name to the list, adds weight to this global movement.
 It helps show the groundswell of demand for governments, businesses, manufacturers, suppliers and supermarkets to also do more to reduce single-use plastics.

 You are also not the first person to try and figure this stuff out.
 There are heaps of great resources and places to go for ideas and inspiration.
 Here are a few of our favourites: